OpenNewsLabs/field-guide-open-source-newsroom/docs/Chapter03-Existing-Projects.md

 ## How Others Have Dealt With This

-Karl Fogel's excellent "Producing Open Source" [has an entire section](http://producingoss.com/en/opening-closed-projects.html) just on open-sourcing closed projects.
+Karl Fogel's excellent "Producing Open Source Software" [has an entire section](http://producingoss.com/en/opening-closed-projects.html) just on open-sourcing closed projects.
 Karl's work isn't specific to newsrooms but is globally useful for any open-source software project.

 # Practical Considerations Before You Start